-For the most up to date information on this topic, please consult the current PINES documentation on Circulation Policy and Procedures found at http://pines.georgialibraries.org/
+For the most up to date information on this topic, please consult the current PINES documentation on Circulation Policy and Procedures found at pines.georgialibraries.org.

+Closing Procedures

-Closing Procedures, SEE ALSO Security; SEE ALSO Closing Procedures: Abandoned Children
+SEE ALSO Security; SEE ALSO Closing Procedures: Abandoned Children

 Appropriate closing procedures have been established for each Library building.
-Before the staff leaves, all patrons must be out, and the building locked and secured.
+Before staff leave, all patrons must be out of the building, and the building must be locked and secured.